-Emergency Eye Wash and Deluge Showers
+Emergency Eye Wash

 Let's hope you never need one, but if you do let's hope it's clean and accessible.
-If you get foreign particles in your eyes or a chemical spill on your body, an emergency eyewash station or deluge shower is the most important initial step in first-aid treatment.
+If you get foreign particles in your eyes, an emergency eyewash station is the most important initial step in first-aid treatment.
 Chemical burns to the eye are among the most urgent of emergencies.

-An Eyewash/Shower is REQUIRED if:
+Eyewash REQUIRED if:

-- The Safety Data Sheet indicates a chemical in use is caustic, toxic, or corrosive. - The SDS informs that serious eye damage may result. - Warnings such as "causes chemical burns" or "causes permanent eye damage" are posted on container labels.
+- The Safety Data Sheet indicates a chemical in use is caustic, toxic, or corrosive; - The SDS informs that serious eye damage may result; or - Warnings such as "causes chemical burns" or "causes permanent eye damage" are posted on container labels.